Home Product Download News Faq Forums About

 Achieving optimal results

-What securities and quote intervals does Adaptive Modeler work best on?
+What markets and quote intervals does Adaptive Modeler work best on?

-This has not been extensively researched by us.
+We have not extensively researched which securities can be forecasted best.
 Many different stocks, ETFs, forex currency pairs, commodities and other securities are being traded on financial markets around the globe.
 Also, several different quote intervals could be used for each of these securities.
 Different securities and quote intervals may require different model parameter values.
-We don't extensively explore the search space of combinations of security, quote interval and model parameters to prevent unintended optimization (overfitting) of the internal design of the agent-based model to historical market data.
+In order to prevent (unintended) optimization (overfitting) of the internal design of the agent-based model to historical market data, we do not extensively or systematically explore the search space of combinations of security, quote interval and model parameters.

 What parameters values should I use?
 What are the best settings?

 There is no general answer to this.
 Some parameters clearly depend on the quote data being used.
-For other parameters the default settings are a good starting point but experimentation is strongly recommended.
+For other parameters, the default settings may be a good starting point but experimentation is strongly recommended.
 No person or team alone can ever explore all the possible parameter value combinations for all the quote data of different securities and intervals.
-As said earlier, we don't extensively explore the search space of all possible parameter values to prevent unintended optimization (overfitting) of the internal design of the agent-based model to historical market data.
-Therefore the default parameter values are unlikely to be the best values for all cases.
+As said earlier, we do not extensively or systematically explore the search space of all possible parameter values, in order to prevent (unintended) optimization (overfitting) of the internal design of the agent-based model to historical market data.
+Therefore, the default parameter values are unlikely to be the best values for all cases.

 Customizing the parameters to the specific quote data being used includes things like: